1. What can help your mental health and wellbeing?

 Take time to relax and focus on the present

-This can help with difficult emotions, worries about the future, and can improve wellbeing.
+Relaxation techniques can help with difficult emotions or worries about the future, and can improve wellbeing.
 Relaxation techniques can also help some people to deal with feelings of anxiety.
 For useful resources see Every Mind Matters and NHS’ mindfulness page.